What Boat Brands Hold Their Value?

 Fishing boats are designed to withstand harsh conditions.
 These boats can have aluminum or fiberglass bodies.
 The fiberglass fishing boat will only lose about 20% of its value after three years while the aluminum fishing boat loses about 21% of the boat’s value after three years.

 Other boats such as pontoon boats and yachts will hold their value better than most other boats.
 The yachts can still have up to 73% of their value after 10 years.

 Is a Boat Appraisal Necessary Before Buying or Selling?

-You can also go for a boat condition and valuation survey, which checks the hull, deck, and systems.
+You can also go for a boat condition and valuation survey, which checks the hull, deck, and systems for costly repairs.
 Such a survey should expose any issues that the boat may have and allow you to value it accordingly.

 If you are the seller, you need a pre-sale boat survey while the buyer asks for a pre-purchase boat survey.
 Sellers can fix minor issues that may affect the value of a boat.

 The type of boat determines how it holds its value more than its brand.
 For instance, a bow rider will lose its value more than a cabin cruiser.
 A cabin cruiser loses more value than a cuddy cabin.